 District Revenues and Expenditures Budget

-The district’s budget account for revenues and expenditures relating to the general operation of the school district and includes individual funds: General Fund, Food Service, Community Service, Building Construction, Debt Service and Trust Fund.
+The district’s budget accounts for revenues and expenditures relating to the general operation of the school district and includes individual funds: General Fund, Food Service, Community Service, Building Construction, Debt Service, and Trust Fund.

-The General Fund accounts for K-12 regular education and special education instructional programs, utilities, insurance, building maintenance, and supplies and materials, in other words, the day to day operation of the school district.
-The budget is built on the premises of a stable enrollment, safety, health and security, strategic plan implementation and continued excellence in educational programming.
-The fund balance is an accumulated savings to cover unforeseen and critical expenses, to lessen the impact of uncertainty and shortfalls in state funding and to eliminate the need for short-term borrowing.
+The General Fund accounts for K-12 regular education and special education instructional programs, utilities, insurance, building maintenance, and supplies and materials, in other words, the day-to-day operation of the school district.
+The budget is built on the premises of stable enrollment, safety, health and security, strategic plan implementation, and continued excellence in educational programming.
+The fund balance is an accumulated savings to cover unforeseen and critical expenses, to lessen the impact of uncertainty and shortfalls in state funding, and to eliminate the need for short-term borrowing.
 The district's fund balance is sufficient to cover cash flow needs.

 Food Service and Community Service budgets account for special services provided by the district outside the K-12 educational program.
 Building Construction accounts for the revenue received from the sale of bonds to pay for new schools, remodeling, and major maintenance projects.
 Debt Service receives revenue from state aid and levies to pay off the borrowing for the building construction projects.
 The Trust Fund holds funds in a trust, typically donations, for specific expenditures such as scholarships.

-To view the budget, please click on a link below:
+To view district revenues and expenses, please click on the link below: